laminas/laminas-dom/docs/book/query.md

 # Querying HTML and XML Documents

-`Zend\Dom\Query` provides mechanisms for querying XML and HTML documents utilizing either XPath or CSS selectors.
+`Laminas\Dom\Query` provides mechanisms for querying XML and HTML documents utilizing either XPath or CSS selectors.
 It was developed to aid with functional testing of MVC applications, but could also be used for development of screen scrapers.